brynpickering/data-workflow-tutorial/README.md

 >[!NOTE]
 >`config/default.yaml` is a special case file.
 It will be loaded automatically when you run your workflow.
 > You can define other configuration files, which will be applied _on top of_ the default file (adding to / replacing content in that file).
-> You will just need to remember to refer to those files when you run your workflow `snakemake --use-conda --configfile config/my-config.yaml`
+> You will just need to remember to refer to those files when you run your workflow `snakemake --configfile config/my-config.yaml`

 ## Create your workflow